oMaster120o/SStr/README.md

 ## Compiling

 to compile a project using the library, first it needs to be compiled as an object file, exactly as from /SStr/test/Makefile does.
-Must also use -Wnonnull compiler flag:
+Must also use -Wnonnull and -pthread compiler flag:

 ```
 CC = gcc
 OUTPUT = Test
-CFLAGS = -Wnonnull
+CFLAGS = -Wnonnull -pthread

 all: SStr.o tests.o
 	@${CC} tests.o SStr.o -o ${OUTPUT} ${CFLAGS}